Travel to SAGE

 What is provided at the campground?

 We will be staying at a public, front-country campground in Bandelier National Monument.
 The campground has running water, pit toilets, picnic tables, and shade shelters.
-Native American outfitters provide food and general camp suport.
+The outfitters provide food and general camp support.
 Additional security is provided by the campground hosts.
-Showers are available in Los Alamos on an almost daily basis.
+Showers are available in a trailer in camp.

 Does SAGE provide meals?

 Yes.
-SAGE provides breakfast, lunch, and dinner for every day of the program with the exception of the July 4th holiday.
+SAGE provides breakfast, lunch, and dinner for every day of the program.
 We ask that participants notify the faculty ahead of time if they have any allergies, dietary restrictions, or food preferences so that we may inform the food service staff in advance.

 Will I have a secure place to store electronics and valuables?